zachstasz/MechaCar_Statistical_Analysis/README.md

 ![image](https://user-images.githubusercontent.com/103209236/180464363-404ca050-98d2-438f-9430-ff7a2972fb87.png)

-Is the slope of the linear model considered to be zero?
-Why or why not?
+The slope of the linear model is considered not to be zero because the p-value of our linear regression analysis is 5.35e-11, much smaller than .05 (our assumed significance level).